 |Historic Contexts||Review Committee||Database|

 Welcome to the Louisiana Division of Historic Preservation's National Register Database.
 Louisiana is privileged to have over 1300 entries on this prestigious list, and the number continues to rise.
 Because our listings embody the state's most significant historic sites, Louisiana's National Register properties should be a major focus of any study relating to our heritage.
-For this reason, the Louisiana Legislature has mandated that the Division of Historic Preservation make this information readily available to the public in a manner appealing to citizens of all ages.
-Narratives describing the property and explaining its importance (Parts 7 & 8 of the National Register Nomination Form), and a selection of photographs and location maps are provided for each property/district in the database.
-Historic district maps are in PDF format, which allows you to enlarge them for easier reading.
-The narratives are also in PDF format.
-We hope that your National Register research will be easy and enjoyable.
+Our database includes narratives describing each listed resource and explaining the significance (Parts 7 & 8 of the National Register Nomination Form), a selection of photographs, and maps.

 |Search The National Register Database|